-Notice of the Public Hearing was posted in various social media outlets 30 days prior to the event.
+Notice of the public hearing was posted in various social media outlets 30 days prior to the event.
 The AAA also sent an e-mail blast to all service providers on its master list and encouraged them to promote to their clients.
-AAA staff has been announcing the Public Hearing at various community meetings, including the West County Senior Coalition, East County Senior Coalition, and the Seniors and Adults with Disabilities Network.
+The AAA reached out to Empowered Aging, the Long-Term Care Ombudsman provider in PSA 7, to help promote the public hearing at facilities throughout the county and encourage participation from residents.
+AAA staff has been announcing the public hearing at various community meetings, including the West County Senior Coalition, East County Senior Coalition, and Seniors and Adults with Disabilities Network.